UKHomeOffice/pttg-ip-api/readme.md

 ## Building

 ### Everything in Docker

-There is a requirement to not use any non-vanilla feature in Jenkins nor to use any plugins.
-This is seen as polluting Jenkins.
-This will allow Jenkins to be replaced at any time without difficulty.

-Jenkins runs in a Docker container on AWS.

 Following this approach Jobs execute a shell script that carries out the build within a Docker Container.
 This is implemented by the build.sh script which does the following: